dissemia/disseminate/docs/overview/installation.rst

        </pre>

-   If python3 is not installed, you can
-   `download <https://www.python.org/downloads/mac-osx/>`_ the latest version and install it.
+   If python3 is not installed, you can download the latest version of `python <https://www.python.org/downloads/mac-osx/>`_  and install it.

 2. *LaTeX*.
 Check whether `MacTeX <https://tug.org/mactex/>`_ or `TeX Live <https://www.tug.org/texlive/>`_ are installed.